puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --\[no-\]report-all
   Controls if the 'overview' report will contain a list of nodes that is limited to the ten nodes with the highest number of issues or if all nodes are included in the list.
-The default is to only include the top ten nodes.
+The default is to only show the top ten nodes.
 This option can only be used together with with '--view overview'.
+  The generated data file on which the command line output is based will always contain information about all nodes.

 * <NODE-NAME>+
   This specifies for which node the preview should produce output.
 The node must